-- (a) By September 30 of each year, each department (including Schools) shall establish a Tenure and Promotion Committee comprised as follows: - (i) The department Chairperson or school director as appropriate, and at least four other faculty members. - (ii) It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured members but a majority shall be tenured faculty at the rank of Associate Professor or above. - (iii) The Chairperson of the committee shall be chosen through a procedure specified by the department/school. - (iv) The committee may include faculty members from other departments or schools. - (b) All voting shall be by secret ballot.
+- (a) By September 30 of each year, each department (including Schools) shall establish a Tenure and Promotion Committee comprised as follows: - (i) The department Chairperson or school director as appropriate, and at least an additional four CUASA faculty members. - (ii) It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured CUASA faculty members but a majority shall be tenured CUASA faculty members at the rank of Associate Professor or above. - (iii) The Chairperson of the committee shall be distinct from the department Chairperson or School Director and chosen through a procedure specified by the department/school. - (iv) Members of the committee, other than the department Chairperson or School Director, shall be CUASA faculty members selected through a process identified by each department/school.

+- (v) The committee may include CUASA faculty members from other departments or schools. - (b) All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
 If the committee has substantive questions regarding the dossier, the candidate shall be invited to respond in writing to the committee's concerns.
 The Chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
 In the event of an appeal the candidate concerned shall be informed of the vote on their candidacy.
-The appropriate committee shall vote and make one of the following recommendations:
+The appropriate committee shall vote and make two recommendations, one for tenure, and one for promotion: